The dictionary defines fate as “forces outside your control that make things happen.”

 So what are the differences?

-Finally, a better metal-capable tape deck (PC-D15) that utilized two (2) separate DC motors to drive the reels.
+And, finally, a better metal-capable tape deck (PC-D15) that utilized two (2) separate DC motors to drive the reels.
 A touch-key tape operation control pad perfectly complemented the elegant unit.

 System 10 was a much simpler set with just 3 pieces.
-An integrated amplifier (SB-A10) that’s also encased in extruded aluminum with a much smaller DC toroidal power transformer that drives 20 watts per channel into 8 ohms, an FM/AM tuner (ST-T10) with an old-school knob & scale tuning, and a tape deck (PC-D10) with a single servo motor to drive the flywheel & reels plus manual tape operation controls.
+An integrated amplifier (SB-A10) that’s also encased in extruded aluminum with a much smaller DC toroidal power transformer that drives 20 watts per channel into 8 ohms, an FM/AM tuner (ST-T10) with an old-school, knob & scale tuning, and a tape deck (PC-D10) with a single servo motor to drive the flywheel & reels plus manual tape operation controls.

 Sometime in May of this year, my six years old (purchased in January 2011) Sony Dash Personal Internet Viewer (HID-C10) received a control panel update to inform me that service for the device would end in July.